 HBR found that companies with a longer-term perspective achieved 4 percentage points higher annual growth during the downturn as well as 2 percentage points higher total shareholder return.

 The ultimate competitive advantage is your team’s selling skills.
 The truth is that sales enablement is not a once and done type of initiative.
 In order to improve your team’s selling skills – and keep them elevated on a consistent and long-term basis – you must intentionally plan and execute a sales enablement approach over time.

-The key is to create a plan that aligns with your organization’s goals and consistently reinforce both the goals and the plan.
+The key is to create a plan that aligns with your organization’s goals, then consistently reinforce both the goals and the plan.

 3. Focus on Growth, Not Just Cost-Cutting

 To prosper during economic uncertainty and gain a competitive advantage, your company must not only pursue efficiencies, but also focus on revenue growth.

 If you’re being honest with yourself, the good sales results you’ve experienced in recent years may have been driven more by the uptick of the economy, and less by your sales team’s skills.